VSI BASIC for OpenVMS

 VSI BASIC for OpenVMS is the latest name for a dialect of the BASIC programming language created by Digital Equipment Corporation (DEC) and now owned by VMS Software Incorporated (VSI).
 It was originally developed as BASIC-PLUS in the 1970s for the RSTS-11 operating system on the PDP-11 minicomputer.
-It was later ported to OpenVMS, first on VAX, then Alpha, and most recently Integrity.
+It was later ported to OpenVMS, first on VAX, then Alpha, Integrity, and most recently x86-64.

 Past names for the product include: BASIC-PLUS, Basic Plus 2 (BP2 or BASIC-Plus-2), VAX BASIC, DEC BASIC, Compaq BASIC for OpenVMS and HP BASIC for OpenVMS.
 Multiple variations of the titles noting the hardware platform (VAX, AlphaServer, etc.) also exist.

 Notable features

 VSI BASIC has many FORTRAN-like extensions, as well as supporting the original Dartmouth BASIC matrix operators.

 Line numbers are optional, unless the "ERL" function is present.
 It allows you to write "WHEN ERROR" error handlers around protected statements.
 The more traditional but less elegant "ON ERROR" statement lacks such context or scope.

 One of VSI BASIC's more noteworthy features is built-in support for OpenVMS's powerful Record Management Services (RMS).
 Before the release VAX BASIC, native RMS support was only available in DEC's COBOL compiler.